CleAurora/Swift18HotelExercise/README.md

 # Swift18HotelExercise
-This is an app for see the best hotel that we make all the things we learned in the course until now
+This is an app for seeing the best hotel that we make all the things we learned in the course until now

 ![](HotelApp.png)